michaelyons/linked-list/DTR.md

 ##### Schedule Expectations (When are we available to work together and individually?):

 Saturday: Meet for a few hours during the day
-Sunday: Individual work time in the AM, then meeting together in the afternoon at Nick's apartment
 Monday: Lunch time meeting and individual work time after class in the PM
-Tuesday: Lunch time meeting and individual work time after class in the PM
+Tuesday: Early morning meeting and mentor work after class in the PM
 Wedneday: Final polishing session around 6PM

 ##### Communication Expectations (How and often will we communicate?
 How do we keep lines of communication open?):